 Rating: 4.3 out of 5 on Google reviews.

-With a gaming floor of 162,173 square feet, Sunset Station casino is the second biggest in Las Vegas, right after the Wynn and Encore.
-It opened in 1997 and has places with a really cool interior best described as psychedelic and trippy.
+With a gaming floor of 162,173 square feet, Sunset Station Casino is the second biggest in Las Vegas, right after the Wynn and Encore.
+It opened in 1997 and has a unique interior best described as psychedelic and trippy.